bondjimbond/islandora_metadata_extras/README.md

   * Add `<meta>` tags compatible with [Zotero](https://www.zotero.org/)
 * Metadata generation
   * Adds an identifier element with type 'uuid' to all newly ingested MODS datastreams (via web forms and batch ingest). e.g.,`<identifier type="uuid">811f4f3f-7687-4b21-b1f3-6b547501b5ba</identifier>`
+  * Use an XSLT stylesheet other the one shipped with Islandora ([from the Library of Congress](http://www.loc.gov/standards/mods/v3/MODS3-5_DC_XSLT1-0.xsl)) to generate DC datastreams from MODS datastreams.

 ## Requirements